 a.
 Residency Requirements

-For all Bachelor Degree programs, a minimum of 25% of the program including a minimum of 30 credits at the 300-level or higher must be completed through OC.
+For the Bachelor of Business Administration diploma and Bachelor of Computer Information Systems programs, a minimum of 25% of the program including a minimum of 30 credits at the 300-level or higher must be completed through OC.

-For the Commercial Aviation diploma program, 100% of the program must be completed through OC.
+For the Commercial Aviation and Commercial Helicopter certificate diploma programs, 100% of the program must be completed through OC.

 For all Other Diploma and Associate Degree programs, a minimum of 50% of the program must be completed through OC including the following additional requirements:

-Human Kinetics diploma: completion of a minimum of 15 credits of 200-level courses or higher;
+Human Kinetics/Kinesiology diploma: completion of a minimum of 15 credits of 200-level courses or higher;

 Human Service Work diploma: completion of all semester 3 and 4 courses including practica and preceptorships;